nonplayer/hammercrawl/hc_core_player_2_creation.md

 * **Gear Restrictions:** Can use all weapons, shields, and armour except longbows.
 * **Bonus Languages:** Dwarf

-**Born in Armor:** Dwarves in heavy armour or plate do not suffer Defense penalties from low DEX mods.
+**Born in Armour:** Dwarves wearing heavy armour or plate do not suffer the armour's usual penalties to DEX-based skills.
 Heavy and plate armour never reduces their movement speed.

 **Born of Earth and Stone:** Dwarves are never lost when underground with solid earth or stone beneath their feet.
 They know the local grades and depth, and can feel air flow naturally.
 They have a 50% chance of detecting hidden stonework just by passing, and automatically find it if they spend a Beat searching.